Bietola/config/utils/bin/hs/README.md

-WARNING: Process below still needs to be tested with the new directory-per-script paradigm.
+WARNING: The method described below is outdate... just use `./mkscript SCRIPT_FOLDER_NAME`.

 To add a new script: